wojtasskorcz/twitter-tf-idf/README.md

 ### Deploying the web server

-Navigate to the `storm` subproject in your cloned repository.
-There, execute:
+Navigate to the `web` subproject in your cloned repository.
+There, like before, create file `src/main/resources/tf-idf.properties`

+Execute:

     mvn jetty:run